V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 ### Sad Solution

-Well, i really hope that the intended solution was using Volatility tool due to the challenge name...
+Well, i really hope that the intended solution was using Volatility tool due to the challenge name, otherwise this challenge lose a lot of fun...
 But...

 ```bash
 $ strings memory.dmp| grep osu{.*
 osu{ - 686964655f6e (sahuang) [X3NlZWVlZWVlZWVla30=].osu.lnk
 ```

-And again, use echo and pipe it to  xxd and base64 to decode the flag.
-Or use cyberchef with "Magic" operations.
+And again, use `echo` and pipe it to `xxd` and `base64` to decode the flag.
+Or use <a href="https://gchq.github.io/CyberChef/">CyberChef</a> with `Magic` operations.

 ```bash
 $ echo "68 69 64 65 5f 6e" | xxd -r -p